dynamicwebpaige/community-1/rfcs/20190308-addons-proxy-maintainership.md

 [discussed with the community at large](https://github.com/tensorflow/addons/issues/58) to see if its matches the addons paradigm.
 A newly proposed submodule or code addition is required to get approval from the governing subpackage maintainers.
-In the event that a contributor is not willing to maintain a piece of code, it'll be up to the subpackage owners to decide if they're willing to maintain the code going forward & if it should be accepted.
+If a contributor is not willing to maintain a piece of code, subpackage owners will decide if they are willing to maintain the code going forward and if it should be accepted into future addons releases.

-Ultimately TensorFlow Addons is trying to build as inclusive of a community as possible.
+TensorFlow Addons would like to build as inclusive of a community as possible.
 More than one maintainer is encouraged for subpackages and submodules.
-We'll send out monthly emails to our [Google Group](https://groups.google.com/a/tensorflow.org/forum/#!forum/addons) detailing which subpackages/submodules are light on maintainers and encourage community support.
+The Addons core team will send out monthly emails to the addons [Google Group](https://groups.google.com/a/tensorflow.org/forum/#!forum/addons) detailing which subpackages/submodules are light on maintainers and encouraging community support.

 ### Subpackages